Select the item you want to purchase to see all available sizes in this material.

 Masonry Anchors and Concrete Screws

-Masonry Anchors are used to attach fixtures to hollow walls, concrete or other masonry materials.
-There are many different kinds of anchors, each with different functions or methods used to anchor themselves to materials, most involve some form of expansion anchoring or threading the material being fastened into.
-Most notable are Masonry Anchors consisting of Wedge, Sleeve, and Concrete Screws.
+Masonry Anchors are used to attach fixtures to hollow walls, concrete, brick, block, or other masonry materials.
+There are many different kinds of anchors, each with different functions or methods to anchor themselves to materials.
+Most anchors involve expansion anchoring or threading the material being fastened into.
+The most notable masonry anchors consist of Wedge anchors, Sleeve anchors, and Concrete Screws or "Tapcons" as they are more commonly known.

 The Types of Masonry Anchors & Screws